oroinc/documentation/book/getting_started_book/installation.rst

 .. seealso::

     You can also create your own commands that are executed in the background at certain times.
-    Read more about it in the :doc:`chapter about executing cron commands </book/cron>`.
+    Read more about it in the :doc:`chapter about executing cron commands </book/background_tasks/cron>`.

-Time consuming or blocking tasks should usually be performed in the background to aviod negative impact on the application response time.
+Time consuming or blocking tasks should usually be performed in the background to avoid negative impact on the application response time.
 For example, the OroPlatform uses the `MessageQueueComponent`_ together with `MessageQueueBundle`_ to asynchronously run maintenance tasks.
 Ensure that one or more consumers are always running:

 .. code-block:: text